alshedivat/al-folio/_posts/2023-07-11-deploying-server.md

 mamba install jupyterlab_execute_time
 ```

-Refer to [this website](https://jupyterhub.readthedocs.io/en/stable/tutorial/getting-started/config-basics.html) for the configuration of JupyterHub.
+Refer to this [website](https://jupyterhub.readthedocs.io/en/stable/tutorial/getting-started/config-basics.html) for the configuration of JupyterHub.

 Refer to
-[this website](https://professorkazarinoff.github.io/jupyterhub-engr114/systemd/) for how to run JupyterHub as a system service.
+this [website](https://professorkazarinoff.github.io/jupyterhub-engr114/systemd/) for how to run JupyterHub as a system service.

 Refer to
-[this website](https://linuxconfig.org/how-to-start-service-on-boot-on-ubuntu-20-04) for how to start the service on boot.
-The core command is
+this [website](https://linuxconfig.org/how-to-start-service-on-boot-on-ubuntu-20-04) for how to start the service on boot.
+The key command is

 ```bash
 sudo systemctl enable jupyterhub